niscy-eudiw/eudi-srv-web-verifier-endpoint-23220-4-kt/README.md

 ### Mount external keystore to be used with Authorization Request signing
 When property `VERIFIER_JAR_SIGNING_KEY` is set to `LoadFromKeystore` the service can be configured (as described [here](#when-verifier_jar_signing_key-is-set-to-loadfromkeystore-the-following-environment-variables-must-also-be-configured)) to read from a keystore the certificate used for signing authorization requests.
-To provide an external keystore mount it to the path designated by the value of property `VERIFIER_JAR_SIGNING_KEY_KEYSTORE`.
+To provide an external keystore mount it to the path designated by the value of property `VERIFIER_JAR_SIGNING_KEY_KEYSTORE` as in the example below.

 **Example:**
 ```yaml